ZHaskell/docs/Z-IO/BIO-Streaming.md

 int inflateEnd (z_streamp strm);
 ```

-It's OK to draw a chunk from `BufferedInput` and feed it to `z_streamp`, check the status and do computation if a decompressed chunk is produced.
+It's OK to draw a chunk from `BufferedInput`, feed it to `z_streamp`, check the status and do some computation if a decompressed chunk is produced.
 But how to read a line from decompressed streams?
-We can't reuse `readLine` from `Z.IO.Buffered` since decompressed chunks are not directly drawed from `BufferedInput`.
+We can't reuse `readLine` from `Z.IO.Buffered` since decompressed chunks are not drawn directly from `BufferedInput`.

-Ideally we should have a composable `BufferedInput` type, which can accept some transformations and yield another ` `BufferedInput`.
-But `BufferedInput` is all about managing reading buffer so that raw bytes chunks can be drawed from device.
+Ideally, we should have a composable `BufferedInput` type, which can accept some transformations and yield another `BufferedInput`.
+But `BufferedInput` is all about managing reading from buffer so that raw byte chunks can be drawn from the device.
 In Z-IO the `BIO` type is introduced to solve the composable streaming problem:

 ```haskell
 data BIO inp out = BIO